yildizmy/employee-management/README.md

 ## Getting Started

-> [!NOTE]
-> The following apps should be installed before running the application:
+The following apps should be installed before running the application:

 - A command line app
 - Docker Desktop